ronyan/VATCANSitu/README.md

 Latest updates:

--RVSM aircraft will show with the diamond PPS symbology.
+- RVSM aircraft will show with the diamond PPS symbology.
--Primary targets will show in magenta.
+- Primary targets will show in magenta.
--Squawk 7600 and 7700 will show a red triangle.
+- Squawk 7600 and 7700 will show a red triangle.
--Aircrafts identing will have their PPS flash instead of the unusual ES target.
+- Aircrafts identing will have their PPS flash instead of the unusual ES target.
--CJS will flash if aircraft are nearing your airspace border to remind you to hand-off (I believe an option on the real thing)
+- CJS will flash if aircraft are nearing your airspace border to remind you to hand-off (I believe an option on the real thing)

 Altitude filter will be on by default.